pakjiddat/Pakjiddat-Website/src/pages/articles/2021-03--19---Solving-N-Diagonal-Problem/index.md

 ### Introduction

-I recently took a course on Coursera titled: "Mathematical Thinking in Computer Science".
-As part of the course, we were asked to solve the [N Diagonal problem](https://coursera.org/share/e2f7039632ad445c2b44fe4d47cfd7f9), which is related to recursion and back tracking.
-In this article I will describe the N Diagonal problem and my attempt at solving it.

 In the N Diagonal problem, we have a board containing NxN squares.
 Each square can have 2 diagonals, but the diagonals of neighboring squares should not intersect.
 A square can have three possible states.
 Either empty, a left diagonal or a right diagonal.
 We need to find out if it is possible to have X number of diagonals.

 ### Solution Overview